-1. Sickle Head (E) - one fitting IMPORTANT: To prevent binding and/or excessive wear caused by sickle pressing on guards, do not over grease.
+1. Sickle Head (E) - one fitting

+NOTE: To prevent binding and/or excessive wear caused by sickle pressing on guards, do not over grease.
+If more than 6 to 8 pumps of the grease gun are required to fill the cavity, replace the seal in the sickle head.
+When changing seal, check pin and needle bearing for wear.
+Replace if necessary.
+See page 48.